Deeooonn/Cybersecurity_Portfolio/Cyberops_Track/Kibana_Investigations/01. Isolate Compromised Host Using 5 Tuple/README.md

 * Clicking on the conversation id displayed the capME! view of the stolen fle content.

-**The attacker had been reading user and password data which surely have him root privileges to seize the file and deny others availability**
+**The attacker had been reading user and password data which surely gave him root privileges to seize the file and deny others availability**